 - 1. Expand current SB 375 CEQA streamlining for specified infill projects to all infrastructure necessary to support that development. - 2.
 Support funding sources for infrastructure related to infill projects that fall under the CEQA streamlining in SB 375. - 3.
-CEQA Streamlining Infrastructure for Infill Housing.
 Support CEQA streamlining for infrastructure necessary to support infill development. - 4.
-Support guidelines for the Affordable Housing and Sustainable Communities grant program, and other programs funded with cap and trade auction proceeds, that ensure that counties are well-positioned to take advantage of these funding opportunities - 5.
-Support proposals which promote housing development by adequately funding infrastructure, but oppose measures that arbitrarily limit fees or other exactions necessary to support county infrastructure, facilities, or services required by new development.
+Support guidelines for the Affordable Housing and Sustainable Communities grant program, and other programs funded with cap and trade auction proceeds, that ensure that counties are well-positioned to take advantage of these funding opportunities - Support proposals which promote housing development by adequately funding infrastructure, but oppose measures that arbitrarily limit fees or other exactions necessary to support county infrastructure, facilities, or services required by new development.